-2.8 Learning Teams
+2.5 Learning Teams

-Learning Teams are a foundation of Queen's Program.
+Learning Teams are a foundation of the Smith Full-Time MBA Program.
 The Learning Team is critical to a student's success in the Program as well as being a means of managing the demanding workload of the Program.
-It also provides an opportunity to draw on the varied backgrounds and expertise of other team members and enriches the student's learning experience.
+It also provides an opportunity to draw on the varied backgrounds and expertise of other team members and enriches the student's learning experience as a whole.
 Most courses allocate approximately 50% of the course weight to teamwork.

 Students are assigned to a Learning Team at the beginning of the Program.
 It is a Program requirement that students function effectively and supportively within their Learning Teams and make effective and ethical use of team resources in satisfying course requirements.
-Learning Teams remain intact for the duration of the Program; however, additional "working groups" are formed for some courses in the Program.
+Learning Teams remain intact for the first six months (core) of the Program; however, additional "teams" are formed for elective courses in the Program.

-2.8.1 Performance in the Learning Team
+2.5.1 Performance in the Learning Team

-Performance in the Learning Team is an academic requirement for successful completion of the Program (see Section 4.1 (p.
-6)).
+Performance in the Learning Team is an academic requirement for successful completion of the Program (see Section 4.1).
 Students must perform effectively and supportively on the Team according to the standards and norms of the Team.
 Failure to do so can result in a requirement to withdraw from the Program.